 I am surprised to announce that I enjoyed the heck out of X-Men: Apocalypse.
 Some of you may know that I ( like many of you, I am sure) have been very down on the X-Men movie franchise since X3.
 Growing up a reader of X-Books, it has been a sad journey from the somewhat decent X-Men and X-Men 2: Mutant Bugaloo, through the awful Wolverine: Origins movies and to the disappointing reboot/retcons; X-Men: First Class and Days of Future Past.
 But….
 X-Men: Apocalypse surprised the heck out of me.

-I am being complxmenetely honest in saying that I was a part of the group of fans that expected this movie to be a steaming pile of X-Mess.
+I am being completely honest in saying that I was a part of the group of fans that expected this movie to be a steaming pile of X-Mess.
 I didn’t like the last two reboot/retcon X-Men movies and came into this one with very low expectations.
 I figured Deadpool was an exception as Ryan Reynolds and crew were off the reservation with a low budget and a high risk.
 A unintended surprise for Fox studios from a movie that they probably had no real intention to integrate with the flagship X-Men movies.
 Which may be why I was pleasantly surprised.
 I was expecting to completely hate it.
 I was wrong.
 Very wrong.

 I must warn you, dear reader, I have tried to keep spoilers out of the review as best as possible.
 Also, it is nearly impossible for me to talk about what X-Men Apocalypse got right without commenting on what they have gotten very wrong in the past.
 By past I mean X-Men: First Class, Days of Future Past and Deadpool.
 I am ignoring X1-X3 and the Wolverine Origins movies as they have been re-written out of movie canon.
 Please, allow me to vent.

 What surprised me the most about X-Men: Apocalypse was that compared to First Class and Days of Future Past, this movie felt the most like a proper comic book adaptation.
 Admittedly, I was most looking forward to the return of Cyclops and Jean Grey to the X-Men franchise.
 The use of these two characters was going to either make or break the movie for me.
 Tye Sheridan and Sophie Turner did not disappoint.
 Cyclops and Jean, the heart and soul of the X-Men, have been sorely missed.
 They made this movie feel like a true X-Men movie.
 Focus (within the “reboot” films) has been misplaced on Wolverine, Xavier, Magneto and Mystique.
-I like Hugh Jackman, Jennifer Lawrence, James Mcavoy, and Michael Fassbendxmen1er, but to me, they do not make an interesting core X-Men team.
+I like Hugh Jackman, Jennifer Lawrence, James Mcavoy, and Michael Fassbender, but to me, they do not make an interesting core X-Men team.
 X-Men: First Class was an Xavier/Magneto movie, also starring a few other mutants that get done away with.
 X-Men: Days of Future Past was a Wolverine and Mystique movie, also starring a bunch of other mutants that get done away with.
 I recognize that that is a great generalization but my argument stands that the recent X-Men movies have been focusing on the wrong characters and have killed off many other potentially great ones.
 While X-Men: Apocalypse did star Lawrence, Mcavoy and Fassbender, this movie really allowed the supporting cast to hold their own.
 This review will focus mostly on the supporting cast members and less on the big name stars as that is where I think this movie shined the brightest.
 I’m sure the big names are getting their proper coverage by other media anyway.

 X-Men: Legacy

 Evan Peters’ return as Quicksilver did not disappoint.
 He played a bigger role in this film as opposed to his glorified cameo in Days of Future past.
-His character’s personality was qsallowed to shine bringing humor, excitement and depth to the team, a feat that was not matched by his MCU counterpart.
+His character’s personality was allowed to shine bringing humor, excitement and depth to the team, a feat that was not matched by his MCU counterpart.
 The audience got their second epic “Quicksequence” as expected.
 The sequence, much like Peters, did not disappoint.
 Quicksilvers sequences are quickly becoming a welcome staple in the X-Men movies and rightfully so because they are fun unique and demonstrate Quicksilver’s powers in a very cool way that set him apart from the other mutants.

 Nicholas Hoult comes back for a third time as Hank McCoy, The Beast.
 One of the original X-Men, Beast is now a seasoned X-Man and a pillar of the team.
 He is still Xavier’s right hand man and the brains behind all of the X-Men’s cool tech including Cerebro and the Blackbird.
 Hoult plays McCoy perfectly as a nerdy lab tech and brings him to feral life when in full beast mode.

 Lucas Till once again wreaks Havok as Alex Summers.
 Growing up an X-Factor reader, Havok was one of my favorite team leaders.
 He had a great costume, great power set, and a cool look overall.
 I absolutely HATED how they used his powers in X-Men: The First Class.
 His hula hoop blast was cringey at best.
-The chest hpiece was unnecessary and fired a straight red beam of energy instead of his unique white plasma cones.
+The chest piece was unnecessary and fired a straight red beam of energy instead of his unique white plasma cones.
 I know this may sound like nerdy nitpicking but I honestly feel like the writers said, “He’s cyclops’ brother, right?
 Well just make his powers look exactly like cyclops’ blast coming out of his chest.
 Make it red, even.”
 Well, unfortunately Havok’s powers still look the same, but thankfully he can emanate plasma blasts without doing the hula hoop dance or using the chest piece from X-Men: The First Class.

 The Not New Yet All Different X-Men: